dinilmithra/robo_appian/README.md

 # Robo Test suite for Appian framework
-Robo Test suite for Appian framework
+Python library for automating test cases for Appian framework